izKonrad/ETH-AVAX-ASSESSMENT-4/README.md

-# ETH+AVAX Assessment 4
+# ETH+AVAX Assessment 4 || DegenToken

 ## Overview

-This program is a ERC20 token deployed on Avalanche Fuji Testnet and written in Solidity, a programming language used for developing smart contracts on the blockchain.
-The contract details are listed below :

-- Token Name: Degen
-- Token Symbol: DGN
-- Decimals: 10
-- Total Supply: 0 (initialized value)
+DegenToken is an ERC20-compliant token with additional features such as minting, burning, and redeeming tokens for NFT accessories.
+This smart contract is written in Solidity and designed to run on the Ethereum blockchain.

+## Features
+- ERC20 compliant token
+- Minting by the contract owner
 - Minting new tokens: The platform should be able to create new tokens and distribute them to players as rewards.
 Only the owner can mint tokens.
 - Transferring tokens: Players should be able to transfer their tokens to others.
 - Redeeming tokens: Players should be able to redeem their tokens for items in the in-game store.